ryedin/site/_posts/2016-11-07-encryption-at-rest.md

 ### Store in S3 encrypted at rest

-We can save the cyphertext the encrpyt call returns to disk then upload to S3.
+We can save the cyphertext returned from the encrypt call to disk then upload it to S3.
 This data is **encrypted at rest**.
 Mission accomplished.

 ```bash
 $ aws kms encrypt --key-id 32eda7ac-25d1-4700-b988-c11cc93746d8 --plaintext secret --query CiphertextBlob --output text | base64 --decode > /tmp/encrypted